AkisArou/monorepo-template/README.md

   set "types" in package.json to point to the generated index.d.ts, watch-build the lib, and you should have a decent setup, with instant feedback from "fast" types when changed, by using the ts source files and behind the scenes d.ts file generation for all libs except tRPC including workspace.
   Watch-build should build only declaration files.
 Check at the section bellow to see why

+> Note: `If you have a better approach for the problems mentioned above, please contact`

 - **Npm Workspaces**: npm is used instead of other corepack package managers.
 I found pnpm to be slow when installing a local npm workspace.